UdelaRInterior/ansible-AlternC/README.md

 $ ansible-galaxy install udelarinterior.alternc
 ```

-and call it in your playbooks to run it against a freshlly installed Debian Stretch.
+and call it in your playbooks to run it against a freshlly installed Debian stretch or buster host.

 ## Role Variables